MetOffice/lfric_core/documentation/source/developer_guide/code_review_primer.rst

 passing data via global variable is contra-indicated even more than normal due to the way it inhibits the use of accelerators such as GPUs.

+Kernels should also never emmit log messages.
+Remember, that message is going to be generated for every column in the field.

 Parallel System
 ---------------